Royal Strand Theatre: Demolition

 In the 16th century, Strand had hosted many grand houses by the River Thames and the area began to be built up.
 By the end the 18th, it had become a notorious rookery - an overcrowded slum.
 The area had been unaffected by the Great Fire of London and survived with narrow streets, unsuited to the new traffic.
 A scheme was instituted to build a new road, Kingsway between Holborn and Strand, culminating in a grand crescent, Aldwych.
 After many false starts, the scheme was begun in 1901 by the London County Council.
-To go with this a link was built to the tube station at Holborn, and in 1905 the theatre was acquired by Act of Parliament and demolished to enable Aldwych underground station to be constructed on the site.
+To go with this a link was built to the tube station at Holborn, and 13 May 1905 the theatre was acquired by Act of Parliament closed and demolished to enable Aldwych underground station to be constructed on the site.
 The many actors who were attached to the theatre protested against its deconstruction.
 The station is now closed but is said to be haunted by an angry actress who still scares people today.

 Apart from this theatre, the Olympic, Opera Comique, Globe, Old Gaiety and many others were swept away by the scheme, they were replaced by the Gaiety, Aldwych and New Theatres, and a realignment of the Lyceum.